JoseCarlosDaSilva/take-home-project/README.md

 └── tests/
 ```

-## Licença
+## License

-Este projeto é open-source e está disponível sob a licença MIT.
+This project is open-source and available under the BSD-2-Clause license.